subnr01/subs-practice/strings/medium/readme.txt

 2. longest_file_path.cpp is not included in strings medium, so need to look at it seperately.
 3. split_concatenated_str.cpp is not clear, look for other solns.
 4. Take multiple looks at the parser problem.
 It is a good pattern to remember.
+5. Reverse strings 2 uses vectors.
+Need to fix that.